lkmill/domp/packages/select-all/README.md

-# dom-select-many
+# @domp/select-many

-Wrapper around querySelectorAll
+Wrapper around querySelectorAll with some extra sugar